pcleavelin/memejoin/readme.md

 On linux, just install ffmpeg through your distro's package manager.

-After install those, just run `yarn` to install the dependencies of the bot, and finally run `node bot.js`
+After installing those, just run `yarn` to install the dependencies of the bot, and finally run `node bot.js`

 If you run into any problems just create an issue on this repo.